charlesdrotar/charlesdrotar.github.io/whoami.md

 Turkey, Japan, Australia, and the Dominican Republic.

 Since coming to Washington I have started training for half marathons.
-I have completed one half-marathon so far, and I am starting my journey of 2 half-marathons a year.
+I have completed one half-marathon so far and will start 2022 with a goal of 2 half marathons a year.

-I intend to do the Seattle Half Marathon in November 28, 2021.
+I intend to do the Seattle Half Marathon on November 28, 2021.

 [comment]: <> (TODO: Add pictures for each medal)